Neutral - Abstract Word templates

 What license applies to these templates?

 It`s the standard license - one purchase, one project, with commercial use allowed.
 You can edit and reuse within that scope, but not redistribute the files.
 Pretty typical setup.
-Oh, and exporting to PDF is included by default.
+Exporting to PDF is included by default.
+The license does not cover using the template as a base for products you sell to other people.
+For internal documents and client deliverables, you`re covered.